 Pre-requisites: AS4003 Cell and Molecular Biology,

-The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications).This module will provide essential knowledge fermentation and the role of enzymes in biotechnology.
-The students will have the opportunity to learn the basics of recombinant DNA technology and evaluate and appraise biotechnological developments in areas such as environment, food, plant and animal as well as pharmaceutical industry.
-Module material will provide critical evaluation of research and development in a biotechnology industrial/commercial context.
+The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications).This module will provide essential knowledge of genetic manipulation and application in microorganisms.
+The students’ will have the opportunity to evaluate and appraise technological developments and downstream application of biotechnology processes and procedures.
+Module material will Provide critical evaluation of research and development in a biotechnology industrial/commercial context.
 This module aims to provide students with the qualities and transferable skills necessary for employment requiring: the exercise of initiative and personal responsibility; decision-making in complex and unpredictable contexts; and, the learning ability needed to undertake appropriate further training of a professional or equivalent nature.

-An introduction to biotechnology including traditional applications of biotechnology, fermentation technology, microorganisms with biotechnological applications, enzymes in biotechnology, basic principles of recombinant DNA technology, plant and animal biotechnology, production of chemicals and pharmaceuticals (bioconversion), environmental biotechnology, role of microorganisms in the production and transformation of food and beverages, microbial production of natural antimicrobials and their application in the food industry, functional foods and biotechnology, microorganisms in bioremediation and in the generation of energy, biotherapeutics, ethics in biotechnology and role of bioinformatics in biotechnology.
+An introduction to biotechnology including traditional applications of biotechnology: Fermentation technology.
+Microorganisms with biotechnological applications.
+Enzymes in biotechnology.
+Basic principles of recombinant DNA technology.
+Plant and animal biotechnology.
+Production of chemicals and pharmaceuticals (bioconversion).
+Environmental biotechnology.
+Role of microorganisms in the production and transformation of food and beverages.
+Microbial production of natural antimicrobials and their application in the food industry.
+Functional foods and biotechnology.
+Microorganisms in bioremediation and in the generation of energy.
+Biotherapeutics.
+Ethics in biotechnology.
+Role of bioinformatics in biotechnology.

 Learning and teaching

 Students will be provided with the opportunity to acquire knowledge of the subject matter through a variety of teacher led activities and self-directed study.
-Students’ knowledge and understanding of “Biotechnology” will be developed through a programme of lectures (25 hours), tutorial (10 hours) and supporting practical exercises (10 hours).
-Students' ability to handle and interpret information will be encouraged through these laboratory based investigations, some taken over two weeks, and the guided use of expected directed reading of additional literature on the subject, video material and other learning resources.
+Students’ knowledge and understanding of “Biotechnology” will be developed through a programme of lectures (19 hours), tutorial (10 hours) and supporting practical exercises (9 hours).
+Students' ability to handle and interpret information will be encouraged through these laboratory based investigations, most taken over two weeks, and the guided use of expected directed reading of additional literature on the subject, video material and other learning resources.

 Lectures will be used to provide a conceptual framework.
-Student centred assignments through production of a laboratory report will enable students to reinforce and expand their knowledge and develop subject skills.
+Student centred assignments, including research for writing the essay (about 55 hours) and production of a laboratory report (55 hours) will enable students to reinforce and expand their knowledge and develop subject skills.

-Self-managed time and private study should be spread out over the whole module and not left until the final weeks, however, opportunities for Self-directed revision have also been provided within the program.
+Self-managed time and private study should be spread out over the whole year and not left until the final weeks, however, opportunities for Self-directed revision (4 hours) have also been provided within the program.